anarchistdev/cfb-predictor/README.md

 # cfb-predictor (WiP)

 Written in php and python, this tool takes an input of two college football teams and attempts to "guess" the winner.
+NOTE, that the rankings on the site often take a day or so to update, so running the tool right after a game will give outdated statistics.

 Status
 ---
-As of right now, the CFBPredictor's working parts include the dataset creator, and the php-python communication.
+As of right now, the working parts include the dataset creator, and the php-python communication.

 Running
 ---